Jbleezy/BO1-Reimagined/README.md

 * If a player does not grab a weapon from the box, then it will be put back into the list of weapons the player can get
 * All weapons have the same probability to be obtained
 * Ray Gun can now be obtained without moving the Mystery Box on all maps
-* Mystery Box weapons will not appear again in a row while floating up (unless it is the final weapon)
+* Weapons will not appear again in a row while floating up (unless it is the final weapon)
-* Mystery Box will now cycle through all locations before going to a previous location again
+* Cycles through all locations before going to a previous location again
-* Mystery Box has a different hintstring for taking tactical grenades
 * Hintstring now says "Mystery Box" instead of "Random Weapon"
+* Added a separate hintstring for tactical grenades
+* Removed sound that plays when obtaining the Ray Gun
+* Added sound that plays when obtaining the wonder weapon of the map
 * Fixed a bug that would cause there to sometimes be no Mystery Box or multiple Mystery Boxes if a Fire Sale was activated right after the Mystery Box started to move
 * Fixed a bug where the Mystery Box weapon would fly away if the Mystery Box was activated as a Fire Sale was ending and the Fire Sale was grabbed as the box was starting to move
 * Fixed a bug where weapons would be cycled through faster on higher FPS